BooBSD/Tsetlin.jl/README.md

 julia -t auto examples/TEXT/text.jl
 ```

-In the second terminal window, run the same command after each training epoch to observe how the text quality changes from one epoch to the next.
+In the second terminal window, run the same command after each training epoch to observe how the text quality changes from one epoch to the next:

 ```shell
 julia -t auto examples/TEXT/text.jl